-All Panasonic lithium batteries are not subject to the requirements of the Department of Transportation (DOT) Subchapter C, Hazardous Materials Regulations if shipped in compliance with 49 CFR 173.185 and Special Provision 188.
+All Panasonic lithium batteries are not subject to the requirements of the Department of Transportation (DOT) Subchapter C, Hazardous Materials Regulations if shipped in compliance with 49 CFR 173.185.

-Effective January 1, 2012 all Panasonic lithium batteries can be shipped by air in accordance with International Civil Aviation Organization (ICAO), 2011-2012 edition, Section II or International Air Transport Association (IATA) 53rd edition, Section II Packing Instructions (PI) 968 (Batteries), PI 969 (Batteries, packed with equipment) and PI 970 (Batteries, contained in equipment) as appropriate
+Effective January 1, 2014 all Panasonic lithium batteries can be shipped by air in accordance with International Civil Aviation Organization (ICAO), 2014-2015 edition, Section II or Section 1B or International Air Transport Association (IATA) 56th edition, Section II or Section 1B Packing Instructions (PI) 968 (Batteries), PI 969 (Batteries, packed with equipment) and PI 970 (Batteries, contained in equipment) as appropriate.
+Effective January 1, 2015, lithium batteries are banned from Passenger aircraft except when shipped in compliance with Special Provision A201.

-Currently all Panasonic lithium batteries are regulated by the International Maritime Organization (IMO), 2012 edition under Special Provisions 188 and 230.
+All Panasonic lithium batteries are regulated by the International Maritime Organization (IMO), 2012, 36th amendment, under Special Provisions 188 and 230.